NoamStanis/Vulkan-CAE-3D-viewer/README.md

 orientation gizmo.
 On macOS, Vulkan runs on top of Metal via **MoltenVK**; on Windows and Linux it uses the GPU vendor's native Vulkan driver.

-The renderer currently loads **Wavefront OBJ** meshes.
-A hand-written **Nastran `.bdf`** reader (producing a VTK unstructured grid) exists and is verified in isolation, as the first step toward viewing finite-element models and vibroacoustics results — see [Status & roadmap](#status--roadmap) and [`docs/PROJECT_NOTES.md`](docs/PROJECT_NOTES.md).
+The renderer loads **Wavefront OBJ** meshes and, in VTK-enabled builds, **Nastran `.bdf`** finite-element models: a hand-written reader parses the deck, VTK extracts the free surface headlessly, and the result renders through the Vulkan pipeline.
+This is the first step toward viewing FE models and vibroacoustics results — see [Status & roadmap](#status--roadmap) and [`docs/PROJECT_NOTES.md`](docs/PROJECT_NOTES.md).

 Dependencies are managed with **Conan**, configured with **CMake**, and built